 2. Navigate Permits and Paperwork

 Unless you’re planning a small structure, your backyard pergola needs permitting through your municipality’s building department.
 Different homeowners’ associations also enforce a variety of deed restrictions.
-Your contractor is a great resource for information about navigating permitting requirements and will either secure those permits for you or help you every step of the way.
+Your contractor is an excellent resource for information about navigating permitting requirements and will either secure those permits for you or help you every step of the way.

 3. Confirm Utility Layouts

 As you decide on the ideal spot for building a backyard pergola, consider what might be buried underneath the ground.
 Confirm locations of electric, gas and water lines with the Florida page of the National Call 811 site.
-Knowing what’s under your land before you start heads off potentially expensive problems.
+Before you start, knowing what’s under your land heads off potentially expensive problems.

 4. Take a Good Look at the View